fa-sharp/peek-for-ynab/readme.md

 # Peek for YNAB

-A browser extension for YNAB that lets users see their category and account balances at a glance, and add transactions.
+An open-source browser extension for YNAB that lets users see their category and account balances at a glance, add transactions, and setup customizable notifications.
+See full feature list and installation links on the [extension website](https://peek-for-ynab.fly.dev).

 ## Project layout